Tribes (film): Reception

-Tribes received three Primetime Emmy Awards for Sound Editing (Don Hall, Jack Jackson, Bob Weatherford and Dick Jensen, sound editors), Film Sound Mixing (Theodore Soderberg, mixer) and Original Teleplay (Marvin John Schwartz and Tracy Keenan Wynn, writers).
-It was also nominated for Directorial Achievement in Drama (Joseph Sargent).
+Tribes received three Primetime Emmy Awards for Sound Editing (Don Hall, Jack Jackson, Bob Weatherford and Dick Jensen, sound editors), Film Sound Mixing (Theodore Soderberg, mixer) and Outstanding Writing (Marvin John Schwartz and Tracy Keenan Wynn, writers).
+It was also nominated for Directorial Achievement in Drama (Joseph Sargent) at the 23rd Primetime Emmy Awards.

 At FilmInk, Erin Free wrote:The performances in Tribes are all top-notch.
 In his first major leading role, Jan-Michael Vincent – ahead of his eventual major stardom throughout the 1970s in films like The Mechanic (1972), Buster and Billie (1974), White Line Fever (1975), Big Wednesday (1978) and Hooper (1978) – oozes raw-boned charisma, and wholly convinces as a peace-loving hippie with his lithe physicality.
 Older screen vets and well-established character actors Darren McGavin (who would hit the big time the following year with the influential hit TV movie The Night Stalker) and Earl Holliman (a busy "jobbing actor" capable of very strong work who does some of his best here) bring great shading and depth to their roles, while also selling themselves effectively as hardnosed US Marines.

-Tribes was ranked the 8th best boot camp movie by Screenjunkies.
+Tribes was ranked the 8th best boot camp movie by Screen Junkies.